Overview of lilac bacterial blight

 Management of lilac bacterial blight

 Buy only disease-free plants.
+Select varieties that have tolerance or resistance to this pathogen.
 Good sanitation will help prevent the spread of bacteria to nearby healthy lilac plants.
 Immediately remove and destroy diseased plant parts.
 Remember to dip your pruners in a 10% bleach solution between each cut.
 Prune only when the weather is dry and no rain is expected within the next few days.